 While you are searching for the best Christian boarding school in Virginia, please consider the Christian schools found in our directory.
 They are Christian boarding schools designed to best help troubled teens.
 Their aim is to enable their students to overcome the struggles they come with.
 Whether your boy or girl is struggling with anger, drug use, stealing, lack of self-control, or frequent lying, these schools can help!

 You have already done everything in your power to provide a good life for your child, but some teens just need even more.
 From strict parenting and rules to homeschooling, your child just refuses to get back on track.
 Consequences don’t faze your child and they seem determined to do things their own way and with friends who are bad influences.
-Enrolling your child in a Christian boarding school means they are given the chance they need to dedicate their efforts full-time to getting caught up educationally and back on track behaviorally.
+Enrolling your child in a Christian boarding school that works with troubled teens means they are given the chance they need to dedicate their efforts full-time to getting caught up educationally and back on track behaviorally.

 Therapy provided by these schools in Virginia is offered in addition to academics.
 Their therapy is faith-based, and works very well in creating life-long change.